 MTCs engaged in transportation operations shall use best management practices to reduce energy and water usage, engage in energy conservation and mitigate other environmental impacts.

+A CMO can transport adult-use and medical-use Marijuana and Marijuana Products if it is appropriately licensed to do so.
+Where a CMO is transporting both adult-use and medical-use Marijuana, MIPs and Marijuana Products, the CMO shall comply with the more restrictive security provisions.

 Access to the Commission, Emergency Responders, and Law Enforcement.